 Concept-wise, the promising premise encounters problems from the get-go.
 The exaggerated beatniks we see are already ten years out of date, and a screaming cliché, such as the nonconformist who spends her days in a burlap sack.
 Are these meant to be 1968 hippies?
 If so the movement is being slandered as the butt of a joke.
 Seaton’s overall cure for the curse of disaffected nonconformism — the movie’s title — could be a cliché printed on a button, like ‘War is not good for children and other living things’,’Today is the first day of the rest of your life’, or just ‘have a nice day.’
 We begin with a montage claiming that all New Yorkers are angry and abusive, from people on the street to the Soviet ambassador screaming ‘Nyet, Nyet!’
 What’s So Bad? proposes that there are no real problems, just bad attitudes, and that strife and suffering and injustice would be solved if people were just a little nicer to each other.
 On the surface interpersonal level we agree with this 100% — my own attitude swings by several degrees depending on how well my casual interactions with strangers go.
 But the concept gets silly very quickly … Seaton clearly doesn’t want to get ‘political’ except to make fun of everyone, from crumb-bum hippie slackers to an uptight Washington power broker.

-With her ‘Laura Petrie’ persona Mary Tyler Moore always won our instant approval, but she’s a total bust at trying to impersonate a counterculture dropout.
+Mary Tyler Moore’s ‘Laura Petrie’ persona won our instant approval but her stab at a counterculture dropout is a total bust.
 It’s really insulting to see the instant conversion of Liz’s lifestyle — across a single cut her unkempt protest singer is transformed into a high-class model with outfits coordinated by Edith Head … did Liz ‘cheefully’ rob a bank to get the money?
 Yet we identify with Ms. Moore well enough to be carried through the film’s sillier scenes.
-In the 1930s Moore might have been another Jean Arthur, if movies like that were still being made.
+Thirty years before, Moore might have become another Jean Arthur.
 Of course, she hit it big on TV.

 What in the show doesn’t work very well?
 The jokes are too unfocused to be called satire, and some of them are groaningly uninspired, like the sequences in Pete’s advertising agency.
 To spread the Toucan Flu, Pete disguises himself as a German philosopher-guru and breathes heavily on all his friends.
 The scene requires Peppard to do a terrible Ludwig Von Drake accent and wear a beard — it’s not good enough for a Johnny Carson skit.